united medicare advisors logo dark

 The Medicare appeals process for Part A and Part B has multiple steps.
 You may receive a satisfactory decision after the first step, but if you don’t, you’ll need to pursue your appeal for as long as necessary until you get the decision you deserve.

-• Appeals Level 2: If you don’t agree with the initial appeals decision, you can request reconsideration by a Qualified Independent Contractor (QIC) within 180 days.
+2nd Level: Reconsideration 180 days If you don’t agree with the initial appeals decision, you can request reconsideration by a Qualified Independent Contractor (QIC).

-• Appeals Level 4: If you disagree with the ALJ ruling, you can request a review by the Medicare Appeals Council within 60 days.
+4th Level: Medicare Appeals Council 60 days If you disagree with the ALJ ruling, you can request a review by the Medicare Appeals Council within 60 days.

 If you need to file an appeal for Medicare Part C or Part D, keep in mind that the process may have fewer steps.
 Always contact your plan to confirm the timeline, the process, and how to submit your appeal.